PowerShell/DscResource.Tests/README.md

 Cosmetic changes (like formatting) make reviews harder.
 If you want to include formatting changes (like replacing `"` by `'`), please make it a **separate commit**.
-This will give reviewers an option to review meaningful changes separatly from formatting changes.
+This will give reviewers an option to review meaningful changes separately from formatting changes.

 ## Git and Unicode